 When the Dominican Friars (Officially: Friars of the Order of Preachers) came to Denver before 1889, there was no thought of starting a new parish much less building a new church building.
-Rather, those early Friars came to Denver for the sunshine and mountain air thought to be a sure cure for various respiratory ailments of the late 19th century.
-But, when Father J.T.
-Murphy arrived plans were set in motion and the foundations of what would become St. Dominic Catholic Church were firmly established.
+Rather, those early Friars came to Denver for the sunshine and mountain air, which was thought to be a sure cure for various respiratory ailments of the late 19th century.
+When Father J.T.
+Murphy arrived, plans were set in motion and the foundations of what would become St. Dominic Catholic Church were firmly established.

 The Memorial Crucifix

-The Second World War saw many parish men to off to fight, and not a few gave their lives in battle.
+The Second World War saw many parish men go off to fight, and not a few gave their lives in battle.
 (The Holy Name Honor Roll from the war is displayed in the Church.)
 During the pastorate of Fr.
-Vincent Reginald Hughes a number of improvements were made to the church plant, e.g. the ramp on the north entrance, but by the far the most significant contribution of his time of service came from his associate pastor Fr.
+Vincent Reginald Hughes, many improvements were made to the church plant, e.g. the ramp on the north entrance, but by the far the most significant contribution of his time of service came from his associate pastor Fr.
 Tom McGlynn.
 Trained as an artist and sculptor, Fr.
 Tom was commissioned in 1945 to carve a Crucifix as a memorial to parishioners who had served in the war.
 Within three months the work evolved from sketch to pine blocks to carved masterpiece.
-Unveiled on Christmas eve that year it was dedicated on Epiphany, 1946, a legacy of lasting beauty and significance, a sermon preached in pine with hammer and chisel, that speaks to hearts today with the same power it did 45 years ago.
+Unveiled on Christmas Eve that year it was dedicated on Epiphany, 1946.
+It remains a legacy of lasting beauty and significance – a sermon preached in pine with hammer and chisel, that speaks to hearts today with the same power it did 45 years ago.

 The Old Church